BiophiliumMENU

 REWILD

-Applications due April 18, 2025
+Applications due April 18th, 2025

-Rewild is a ten day webinar for artists interested in learning about practical wildlife conservation and habitat restoration.
+Rewild is a ten day webinar for artists to lear about practical wildlife conservation and habitat restoration directly from research biologists.
 The program will offer daily video lectures and chats with ten international conservationists and research ecologists engaged in a range of rewilding initiatives.
 Guest scientists will describe conservation efforts from the very local to the global that will define a broad range of strategies and attitudes to the wild.
-We will also hear from the artists in the class about their ecoart practices.
-Built into the 2 - 2.5 hours of daily programming are discussions, demonstrations, recommended assignments and show and tell.
-Participants are invited to also have short daily one-on-one meetings with our director and the other residents in the small group.

 This program is especially designed for artists with dreams of land stewardship and community engagement, but you do not need to own land, be part of a geographical community or have any previous naturalist experience to participate.